 Partnering with external organisations or outsourcing can also help health organisations and systems access key capabilities.
-Recent research shows that 24% of Australian and New Zealand organisations are looking to outsource to other organisations to build their data and analytics capabilities, while 16% are looking to partner with another organisation.
-Item Internationally, research suggests that workforce shortages facing healthcare providers will lead to increasing back office tasks or business processing (BPO), with the value of BPO growing nearly 9% per year on average over the next five years out to 2027.
-In a system of the second second
+Recent research shows that 18% of organisations across Asia Pacific are looking to outsource to other organisations to build their data and analytics capabilities, while 17% are looking to partner with another organisation.
+Internationally, research suggests that workforce shortages facing healthcare providers will lead to increasing back office tasks or business processing (BPO), with the value of BPO growing nearly 9% per year on average over the next five years out to 2027.
+In the same of the sam